Update: New VAT rules for the e-commerce sector as of 2021

 In case your business is engaged in (cross-border) trade or e-commerce, it is likely that it will be affected by the upcoming changes.
 Our expectation is that many businesses will have to adjust their ERP-systems and operating processes (e.g. administration, invoicing) – for example because of the changed turnover thresholds.
 This being said, the One Stop Shop scheme may lead to a simpler and more streamlined VAT reporting and payment process.

-If your business already scheduled to implement the future changes per January 1, 2021, please make sure that the date of implementation will be changed to July 1, 2021.
+If your business already scheduled to implement the future changes per January 1, 2021, please note that the date of implementation is definitively changed to July 1, 2021.
 You may therefore want to reconsider implementation and business changes as until that date the current set of rules remains applicable.